Gorgeous George: Professional wrestling career

 At 5 ft 9 in tall and weighing 215 lbs, Wagner was not especially physically imposing by professional wrestling standards, nor was he an exceptional athlete, although he was a gifted amateur wrestler.
 Nevertheless, he soon developed a reputation as a solid in-ring wrestler.
 In the late 1930s, he met Elizabeth "Betty" Hanson, whom he later married in an in-ring ceremony.
 When the wedding proved a good drawing card, the couple re-enacted it in arenas across the country, enlightening Wagner to the potential entertainment value that was left untapped within the industry.
-Around this same time, Vanity Fair magazine published a feature article about a professional wrestler named 'Lord' Patrick Lansdowne, who entered the ring accompanied by two valets while wearing a velvet robe and doublet.
+Around this same time, Vanity Fair magazine published a feature article about a professional wrestler named "Lord" Patrick Lansdowne, who entered the ring accompanied by two valets while wearing a velvet robe and doublet.
 Wagner was impressed with the bravado of such a character, but he believed that he could take it to a much greater extreme.

-Subsequently, Wagner debuted his new "glamour boy" image on a 1941 card in Eugene, Oregon.
-He quickly antagonized the fans with his exaggerated effeminate behavior when the ring announcer introduced him as "Gorgeous George".
+Subsequently, Wagner debuted his new "glamour boy" persona at a 1941 card in Eugene, Oregon.
+He quickly antagonized fans with his exaggerated, effeminate behavior when the ring announcer introduced him as "Gorgeous George".
 Such showmanship was unheard of at the time.
 Consequently, arena crowds grew in size as fans turned out to ridicule Wagner, who relished the sudden attention.

 Photo postcard of Gorgeous George, "the Human Orchid" and the "Toast of the Coast", circa 1940s.

 Gorgeous George was soon recruited to Los Angeles by promoter Johnny Doyle.
 Known as the "Human Orchid", his persona was created in part by growing his hair long, dyeing it platinum blonde, and putting gold-plated bobby pins in it, which he called "Georgie Pins" and distributed to the audience.
-He transformed his ring entrance into a bonafide spectacle that would often take up more time than his actual matches.
+He transformed his ring entrance into a bona fide spectacle that would often take up more time than his actual matches.
 He strolled nobly to the ring to the sounds of "Pomp and Circumstance", followed by his valet and a purple spotlight.
 Wearing an elegant robe sporting an array of sequins, Gorgeous George was always escorted down a personal red carpet by his ring valet "Jeffries", who carried a silver mirror while spreading rose petals at his feet.
 While Wagner removed his robe, Jeffries would spray the ring with disinfectant, ostensibly Chanel No. 5 perfume, which Wagner referred to as "Chanel #10" ("Why be half-safe?" he was famous for saying) before he would start wrestling.